 - 1. The light source has a variation in its light distribution. - 2.
-Each element varies in photoelectronic conversion efficiency.
+Each of the elements varies in optoelectronic conversion efficiency.

 These differences need to be corrected and this correction is referred to as a shading correction.
 The shading correction is performed by applying a normalization process using the following formula on the black data and the white data obtained in advance to correct the lighting variance and element variation of the image data.